jcu-eresearch/plone-user-doc/source/getting-started.rst

 In order to get started with |project-name|, the first step is to access the site and log in.
-To perform any content management tasks, such as creating pages, editing items, or accessing secured content, you also must have been granted suitable permissions.
+To perform any content management tasks, such as creating pages, editing items, or accessing secured content, you also require suitable permission to be granted to your user account.

-The types of logins available on |project-name| are:
+.. _federations:

+Methods for logging in to |project-name| are:

 .. ifconfig:: 'jcu-ldap' in metadata['project']['auth']

    * *JCU computer accounts*.
 See :ref:`jcu-login`.

+.. ifconfig:: 'shibboleth' in metadata['project']['auth']

+   * *University or research institution accounts*.
+See :ref:`shibboleth-login`. |project-name| supports accounts from:

      .. ifconfig:: 'aaf' in metadata['project']['auth']

-   * *Australian university/research institution accounts*.
-See
-     :ref:`aaf-login`.
+        * Australian universities and research organisations that are part of the :term:`Australian Access Federation (AAF)`.

      .. ifconfig:: 'tuakiri' in metadata['project']['auth']

-   * *New Zealand university/research institution accounts*.
-See :ref:`tuakiri-login`.
+        * New Zealand universities and research organisations that are part of :term:`Tuakiri`, New Zealand Access Federation.

 .. ifconfig:: 'local' in metadata['project']['auth']